NUTRITION

 So without these essential ingredients in baking, do you have to give up your favorite cookies and desserts when you're on a vegan diet??
 Absolutely not!
 There's no need to give up your favorites!

-Some really great bakers, willing to take risks (we thank you! ), found ways to replace these ingredients to make vegan baking possible and delicious!
+Some really great bakers, willing to take risks (we thank you! ), found vegan baking substitutes for these ingredients to make vegan baking possible and delicious!

-Vegan baking can be tricky when you are new to it, but, as with all things in life, it can be learned and mastered!
+Vegan baking can be tricky when you are new to it, but, with a little experimenting, it can be learned and mastered!
 Once you understand the role of butter, milk, and eggs in baking, vegan baking substitutes are easy to find and use in your favorite baked goods.

 Butter substitutes for vegan baking include: